 You’re not alone.

-With influencer marketing becoming such an important business segment, many people are jumping on the bandwagon.
-Brands are finding that the influencer marketing ROI realized is very good, even exceptional.
-On the other side of the desk, potential influencers are eager to break into this business.
+With influencer marketing becoming such an important business segment, many people are jumping on the bandwagon on their given social media platform.
+Brands are finding that the influencer marketing ROI realized is very good — even exceptional.
+On the other side of the desk, potential influencers are eager to break into this business to leverage their existing audience into marketer’s target audience.
 Not only does it make good money for them, but it’s a rewarding way to profit from a hobby or special interest.

 Let’s first clear the air about defining digital influence.